nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    data.<br>
    ![Ui](images/Ui.png)

-5. To start out with some commands, head over to the [tutorial segment](#tutorial) of this user guide!
+5. To start out with some commands, head over to the [tutorial section](#tutorial) of this user guide!

 6. If you'd like to skip the tutorial, head over to the [features section](#features) below for some of the more technical specifications of each command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Want to begin integration with TrackO now?
-Enter the `clear` command to get rid of the sample data.
+Want start using TrackO from scratch?
+Enter the [`clear`](##clearing-all-data-in-tracko-clear) command to remove all application data.
 </div>

 --------------------------------------------------------------------------------------------------------------------